 Winter in Tokyo can be exceptionally cold.
 But, if you’re bundled up and prepared with a hot drink or handwarmer (kairo), there’s nothing you can’t do!

 With the abdication of Emperor Akihito and the ascension of Emperor Naruhito in 2019, the Japanese Imperial Family has frequently made headlines in recent years.
 The New Year’s Holiday provides a rare opportunity for ordinary people to see the Imperial Family at the Imperial Palace.
 Expect a large crowd!

 Buddhist temples and Shinto shrines often serve as a backdrop for traditional Japanese events.
-Hatsumode, or the first shrine visit of the year, is generally done on one of the first days of the New Year.
+Hatsumode, or the first shrine or temple visit of the year, is generally done on one of the first days of the New Year.
 In February is setsubun, a bean-throwing festival held to cast out evil and bring in luck.
-Shrines and temples, whether big or small, welcome many visitors during this time of year, but Sensoji Temple in Asakusa is a particularly popular location.
-Both hatsumode and setsubun are uniquely Japanese festivals that you won’t be able to see at any other time of year.
+Shrines and temples, whether big or small, see many visitors during this time of year, but Sensoji Temple in Asakusa is a particularly popular location.
+Both hatsumode and setsubun are uniquely Japanese events that you won’t be able to see at any other time of year.

 If you’re a fan of tall buildings and great views, winter is a great time to climb TOKYO SKYTREE or Tokyo Tower.
 Compared to the rest of the year, the skies are relatively clear, meaning that lucky visitors may be able to see all the way out to Mt.
 Fuji and beyond!

 Light displays, referred to in Japanese as “illuminations,” generally start appearing after Halloween and run through mid-February.
 These light displays can impressively brighten up a dark night, and make for a great way to spend a romantic evening with someone close to you.
 Areas like Roppongi and Shibuya are particularly well-known for their light displays.